arnavdantuluri/FBLA-SLC/README.md

 Pros: The google maps api has over 10 million places and is constantly being updated which provides a huge advantage over the 1000 or so you can manually input into a database.
 The sqlite database is extremely lightweight and does not require a server to run

-Cons: The google maps api costs money but google does provide $200 worth of free credit however charges do rack up after a while.
+Cons: The google maps api costs money but google does provide $200 worth of free credit.
 Because sqlite is so lightweight it often shuts down connections due to an overload of requests for the database.
-In a commercial application the sqlite database would be replaced with a mySql database
+In a commercial application the sqlite database would be replaced with a mySql database or another more professional database system

-Plans for improvement: Plan on implementing a recommendation system which will utilize the database of users and also implement a link to the website of the service the google maps api returns
+Plans for improvement: Plan on implementing a recommendation system which will utilize the database of users and also implement a link to a website which contains a forum for users to ask questions and to interact with other users (will be built using django)

 Requirements: